herbsjs/herbsjs.github.io/docs/tutorial/create-entity.md

 ### Entity fields validation

-Once we have the fields set, we may want to implement validation to them:
+Once we have the fields set, we may want to implement validation to them

+The validation is passed as an `Object` and it can have different kinds of parameters, such as presence, length and numericality.
+For example:

 ```js
 // src/domain/entities/list.js